Or find it here...

 Something to consider is that you don't have to meet your whole project budget goal before spending the funds.

-Outlaws of Ravenhurst cost around $5,000 to make and Max and Carlota cost around $3,000, but we never had that money just sitting in the bank.
+Outlaws of Ravenhurst cost around $5,000 to make and Max & Carlota cost around $3,000, but we never had that money just sitting in the bank.
 We were spending and receiving money throughout the entire production.

 That being said, spending before meeting the budget amount does risk scrambling for money at the end of the project because there is no knowing if you keep making money as you make the project.
 Don't panic, just be consistent with your fundraising efforts.